theoExpleo/ROBOTFRAMEWORK/README.md

             - it will PIP install all the needed libraries which are defined the in *requirements.txt* file.

-        2. Activate the virtual environment by executing the *activate_venv.sh* script:
+        2. Activate the virtual environment by executing the *activate_venv.sh* script[OPTIONAL]:

                 $ . activate_venv.sh